oakkao/pymof/README.md

 ```
 ------
 ### Windowing mass-ratio-variance based outlier factor (WMOF) <a name="WMOF"></a>
-This algorithm is an extension of the mass-ratio-variance outlier factor algorithm (MOF).
-WMOF operates on overlapping windows of fixed size, specified by the user.
+This algorithm is an extension of the mass-ratio-variance outlier factor algorithm (MOF) to identify anomaly in data stream.
+WMOF operates on overlapping windows of fixed size, specified by a user.
 The use of overlapping windows ensures that anomalies occurring at window boundaries are not missed.
 For each window, the MOF score is computed for all data points within the window.
 #### WMOF(window=1000, overlap_ratio=0.2)
 > Initialize a `WMOF` model object